Elikibs/Fleet-Management-System/README.md

     Interact with the API using the React frontend application.

-    Use Postman to make requests to the Flask API..
+    Use Postman to make requests to the Flask API.

 # Usage
 ## User Authentication